 It’s that time of year again.
-The weather is getting colder.
-The days are getting gloomier.
-Thankfully there are some pretty leaves to look at on the trees.
+Fall is right around the corner.
+Thankfully there will be some pretty leaves to look at on the trees.
 Oh wait– they’re falling off the trees.
 Now they’re on the ground.
 Your lawn is covered in them.
 Maybe the kids want to jump in them.
 Might the wind blow them all away?
 Or is it time to rake and mow?

 Potential Mold Problems